sad-mango/8-ball-pool-game/README.md

 ### Prompt 1.1 — Initial Codebase Audit

-> "Analyze this C raylib 8-ball pool game.
-The entire game is written in a single file: main.c.
+> "Analyze this  raylib 8-ball pool game.
 Read it fully and for each section, list all functions, global structs, enums, macros, and `#define` constants.
 Identify naming conventions used, responsibilities bundled into single functions, SOLID principle violations, and architectural weaknesses.
 Provide a full summary of what this codebase does and how it is currently organized."

 **Purpose:** To fully understand the ver1 codebase before touching anything.
 Every function, every constant, every struct needed to be inventoried before a refactoring plan could be made.